Mohammed Shitta Bey: Early life

+refuge.
+The two brothers of Sumonu in Ilorin were captured and taken to Sierra Leone.
+Salu regained his freedom later and settled at the village of Waterloo.

 Business career and influence in colonial Lagos

 In 1852, a crisis in Badagry between Akitoye and Kosoko forced Shitta's family to move to Lagos.
 He became an agent to the firms of Pinnock B & Co and Messrs Miller & co.
 Shitta acquired a tract of land in Egga, a town along the Niger, where he situated a factory.
 By 1881, he had acquired a steamer for conveying goods from the Niger to the coast.
-He accumulated significant wealth trading such goods as ivory, kola nuts, egusi, gum copal, hides and clothes, and built a pious reputation.
+He accumulated significant wealth trading such goods as palm oil, ivory, kola nuts, egusi, gum copal, hides and clothes, and built a pious reputation.
 Shitta also expanded his business activities to Sierra Leone.

 Shitta's influence also rose as he was friendly with Obas Dosunmu and Oyekan I. He served as an adviser to Oba Oyekan I, and financed Oyekan's candidacy for the Lagos throne until the colonial government approved Oyekan's succession of Dosunmu.
 As evidence of his political clout, acting colonial Governor Denton identified Shitta as a powerful force resisting the supervision of Muslim schools under the British Board of Education.
 Subsequently, Shitta acquiesced in his opposition to Western education and joined other members in the Muslim community to promote the idea of a Muslim School teaching modern subjects.
 Shitta also earned the nickname "Olowo Pupa" (or red money) because of his famous gold cowrie coins.

-Religious life
+Kola nut farming

+Due to language advantages, the Saro (Shitta's community) emerged as a dominant commercial group in Lagos.
+Having developed a migratory forte, they had an edge as travellers who were able to go into the interiors to meet directly with various commodity producers and traders.
+They were the pioneer southern Nigerian traders in kola, a cash crop that later emerged as a viable and important export commodity for the western region in the early twentieth century.

+The Saro introduced the crop which was bought from Hausa traders across the River Niger into southern Nigerian agriculture.
+The first kola farm and the dominant trading firm in kola were both orchestrated by Saros.